joshring/channelmgr/README.md

 # channelmgr
-Await concurrent tasks in go with or without a deadline
+Await concurrent tasks in Go with or without a deadline